National Institute of Nutrition, Hyderabad: History

 The institute was founded in 1918 by Sir Robert McCarrison.
 It was originally a single room laboratory at the Pasteur Institute, Coonoor, Tamil Nadu for the study of Beriberi, and was called the Beri-Beri Enquiry Unit.
-McCarrison was invalided to Britain from 1920–1922, and in 1923 the enquiry was axed on financial grounds.
-It was restored two years later as the Deficiency Disease Inquiry, which McCarrison headed from 1925–1929.
+McCarrison was invalided to Britain from 1920 to 1922, and in 1923 the enquiry was axed on financial grounds.
+It was restored two years later as the Deficiency Disease Inquiry, which McCarrison headed from 1925 to 1929.
 The scope of the laboratory expanded to include all deficiency diseases, and around 1928–1929 became the Nutrition Research Laboratories (NRL), with McCarrison as its first director, until his retirement in 1935, when he was succeeded by Dr. W.R.
 Ackroyd.
 The facility moved to Hyderabad in 1958 and in 1969 was renamed the National Institute of Nutrition.